3tty0n/QRTicketReader/README.md

 # QRTicketReader

-An App that scans QR Code and manages the data in this App.
+An iOS application that scans QR codes and manages the data in this App.

-This app is built for managing students in a classroom.
+This app is built to manage students in a classroom.